dniel/traefik-forward-auth0/docs/configuration.rst

 ForwardAuth example configuration
 ---------------------------------

+See :download:`the example configuration file <../example/application.yaml>`.
-See the `example configuration file`_ for a complete example of an application.yaml file that the FordwardAuth application need to run.
+for a complete example of an application.yaml file that the FordwardAuth application need to run.

 .. _step-by-step instructions: https://github.com/gkoerk/QNAP-Docker-Swarm-Setup#forwardauth-setup-steps
 .. _Represent Multiple APIs Using a Single Logical API in Auth0: https://auth0.com/docs/api-auth/tutorials/represent-multiple-apis
 .. _Why is my access token no a JWT?: https://community.auth0.com/t/why-is-my-access-token-not-a-jwt/31028
-.. _example configuration file: /_static/application.yaml
 .. _@gkoerk: https://github.com/gkoerk